Are you interested in enrolling in a course to improve your capabilities as a product manager?

 10 Top Product Management Training Courses

-1. One Week PM by Product Manager HQ (PM HQ)
+1. Certified Product Manager Course by Product Manager HQ (PMHQ)

 Level: Beginner to Intermediate

-The One Week PM course by PMHQ is one of the best (and carefully designed) all-encompassing product management courses made for starters.
-You don’t need any past PM experience to register and learn from the course.
-The course explains the fundamentals of product management, the use of product management tools, and explains the skill set needed to become a product management expert.
+The Product Manager Certification Course by PMHQ is one of the best (and carefully designed) all-encompassing product management courses made for starters.
+You don’t need past PM experience to register and learn from the course.
+The course explains the fundamentals of product management, the use of product management tools and presents the skill set for becoming a product management expert.

-It covers a range of subjects that divided into seven days.
-Each day has its own agenda and you learn about things like prototyping, product launches, project ideas, market research, UX design, and other new skills like how to leverage user stories.
+It covers a range of subjects across seven days.
+Each day has its agenda, and you learn about things like prototyping, product launches, project ideas, market research, UX design, and other new skills like how to leverage user stories.

-You also get access to a lot of free resources and Q&A sessions with product experts from the industry.
-The course also helps users understand how PM interviews work so they can land product manager jobs.
+You also get access to many free resources and Q&A sessions with product experts from the industry.
+The course also helps users understand how PM interviews work to land product manager jobs.

-2. One Week Technical PM by Product Manager HQ (PM HQ)
+2. Certified Technical PM Course by Product Manager HQ (PMHQ)

 Level: Beginner to Intermediate

-One Week Technical PM is growing to become the most sought-after resource for individuals wanting to bolster a product management career.
+The Technical PM Certification Course is becoming the most sought-after resource for individuals wanting to bolster a product management career.

-The best part of this course is its interactive approach to learning - the entire course is focused on implementing what you learn.
+The best part of this course is its interactive approach to learning – the entire course focuses on implementing what you learn.
 You can apply the knowledge to your current job, product management project, or through the various activities in the course.

-The 7-day course is divided into 15 modules - each one of them composed of short video lessons.
-The course also includes some extra resources such as exclusive audio and video interviews with renowned technical product management professionals.
+The course has 15 modules, each composed of short video lessons.
+The course includes extra resources such as exclusive audio and video interviews with renowned technical product management professionals.
 You will also find downloadable templates to help you apply the concepts.

 Dhaval Bhatt, the course instructor, is a distinguished leader in the field who also leads UC Berkeley’s Data Science program.

-You are not required to have a technical background or product management experience to successfully complete the course.
+To complete the course, you are not required to have a technical background or product management experience.

-To learn more about the certification, visit One Week Technical PM by Product Manager HQ.
+To learn more about the certification, visit The Technical PM Certification Course by Product Manager HQ.

 3. Digital Product Management by University of Virginia (Coursera)

-Price: $78 for full access, free to audit
+Price: $78 for complete access, free to audit

 Duration: 19 hours (4 weeks)

-You don’t need any previous experience to be enrolled in this program.
+You don’t need any previous experience to join the program.

 The program also helps you understand customer outcomes.
 Additionally, it dives into growth, engagement, and monetization through quantitative and qualitative methods.